reruo321/Spring-Practice/Spring-Boot/Kotlin/008-Spring-Boot-With-React-JS/README.md

 [The Official Guide](https://spring.io/guides/tutorials/react-and-spring-data-rest/)

-Because there is already a great official guide for the project, my README will focus more on some Kotlin-specific things.
+Of course, there is already a great official guide for the project.

+However, as it uses Java-Maven environment, we should pay attention to Kotlin-Gradle-specific things.

 [Guide for Kotlin - Build a CRUD Application with Kotlin and React](https://developer.okta.com/blog/2020/01/13/kotlin-react-crud)

+Based on this guide, I'll build up my own project.

 ## Spring Data REST
 **Spring Data REST** is built on top of the Spring Data project and makes it easy